ivohas/JavaScript/README.md

 # JavaScript
-All my JS project during the courses
+All my JS project during the courses Applications and Advance